marOne-mrri/learn-terraform-provision-eks-cluster/README.md

 4. Run `terraform apply` to deploy the infrastructure.
 5. Navigate to the `k8s/` directory.
 6. Run `kubectl apply -f .` to deploy the Kubernetes resources.
-7. Navigate to the `frontend/` directory.
-8. Run `npm install` to install the frontend dependencies.
-9. Run `npm start` to start the frontend development server.

 ## Contributing